Showing posts with label 2017. Show all posts

 An Atari STe game that never was!

-Old gamers, like me, will love the graphics which are 8-bit in style.
-It actually feels like something you'd expect of an ancient Atari console with a striking palette and dinky sprites that are small and with little animation, but detailed.
-Well, with one exception, a huge kamikaze dinosaur that loves to leap from the shores!!
+Old gamers, like me, will love the graphics which are perfectly 8-bit in style.
+It actually feels like something you'd expect of an ancient Atari console because of its striking palette and dinky sprites.
+These are small and with little animation, but nicely detailed.
+Well, with one exception, a hostile kamikaze dinosaur that loves to leap from the shores!!

 Scott informed me that the Blitter co-processor was used to handle the visuals.
 And it shows with brisk movements that keeps up perfectly with the player and the hectic action without any trouble.